Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Williams' 54 rushing yards in his single career matchup against the Chargers are 2.5 fewer yards than his over/under in Sunday's game.
+- Against the Chargers, Williams' 54 rushing yards in his only career matchup are 1.5 fewer than his over/under in Sunday's game.

 - Williams ran for a touchdown in that matchup against the Chargers.

-- Conceding 140.3 rushing yards per game, the Chargers have the 29th-ranked run defense in the NFL.
+- Allowing 140.3 rushing yards per game, the Chargers have the 29th-ranked run defense in the NFL.

-- This season the Chargers are ranked 30th in the NFL in rushing touchdowns conceded (21).
+- This season the Chargers have conceded 21 rushing TDs.
+They are ranked 30th in the NFL in that category.

 Recent Performances

-- Williams put together a 12-yard rushing performance in last week's matchup with the Raiders, carrying the ball seven times while scoring one touchdown.
+- In last week's matchup with the Raiders, Williams racked up 12 yards on seven carries while scoring one touchdown on the ground.

-- Over his last three games, Williams has taken 37 carries for 157 yards (52.3 per game) and two touchdowns.
+- During his last three games, Williams has rushed for 157 yards on 37 carries (52.3 ypg), with two rushing touchdowns.

-- He also has seven catches for 27 yards (9.0 per game) and one touchdown.
+- He's also caught seven passes for 27 yards and one touchdown.

 Williams' Denver Teammates